MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### V1.16.2 (May 28, 2020)

- Deploy to production:  Backend release 1.16.2.
  New release of our Mover backend that includes an exciting new feature for preview (Box Notes to OneNote notebooks conversion) as well as a fix to a customer issue and stability fixes.

 #### User Impact